caiyuqing/Open-DPSM/tmp/readme.md

 All the other codes are to load data and predetermined parameters to the *plotObj* object

-## No eyetracking data ##

-If there is no eyetracking data, don't create the folder "Eyetracking" in "Input" folder

 ### Pupil prediction (no eye-tracking data)
 - Run this part when eye-tracking data is not available